The Romanian deadlift can be an effective exercise to improve the development of your glutes, low-back, and hamstrings.

 - The back should stay neutral with the shoulders in front of the dumbbells in the bottom position

-- Squeeze your glutes to stand back to the start position
+- Squeeze your glutes to stand back to the starting position

 Pro Tip